Release Notes#

 Online Integrated Developer Environment#

-Leap 2 introduces a new online integrated developer environment (IDE) as part of Leap.
-The Leap IDE provides a ready-to-code environment in the cloud for Python development.
-Accessible from your browser, it is configured with the latest Ocean SDK and includes the new D-Wave problem inspector and standard Python debugging tools.
-Seamless GitHub integration means that developers can easily access D-Wave’s latest code examples, develop quantum applications, and contribute to the Ocean tools from within the IDE.
-Powered by gitpod.io, the Leap IDE is customizable via a Docker file.
+This release introduces a new online integrated developer environment (IDE) as part of the Leap service.
+The Leap service’s IDE provides a ready-to-code environment in the cloud for Python development.
+Accessible from your browser, it is configured with the latest Ocean SDK and includes the new D‑Wave problem inspector and standard Python debugging tools.
+Seamless GitHub integration means that developers can easily access D‑Wave’s latest code examples, develop quantum applications, and contribute to the Ocean tools from within the IDE.
+Powered by gitpod.io, the Leap service’s IDE is customizable via a Docker file.

 Problem Inspector#

-dwave-inspector provides a graphic interface for examining D-Wave quantum computers’ problems and answers.
-The D-Wave system solves problems formulated as BQMs that are mapped to its qubits in a process called minor-embedding.
+The problem inspector, dwave-inspector in the Ocean software, provides a graphic interface for examining D‑Wave quantum computers’ problems and answers.
+The D‑Wave system solves problems formulated as BQMs that are mapped to its qubits in a process called minor-embedding.
 Because the way you choose to minor-embed a problem (the mapping and related parameters) affects solution quality, it can be helpful to see it.

 See the Using the Problem Inspector example in the Ocean software documentation.